 SEARCHING FOR SAPPHO: The Lost Songs and World of the First Woman Poet, Philip Freeman.
 A full-length investigation of the life and work of the female poet Plato called “the tenth muse,” using Sappho as a representation of a classical woman of antiquity.
 Freeman, a Harvard-trained classicist holds the endowed Qualley Chair in Classical Languages at Luther College and the author of JULIUS CAESAR and ALEXANDER THE GREAT (W.W.
 Norton, 2016).

-VENOM AND THE RIVER, A Novel of Pepin, Marsha Qualey.
+THE FAMOUS WRITERS OF PEPIN, MINNESOTA, Marsha Qualey.
 When 400 women converge on a tiny town to celebrate a long-dead author, one woman’s life is forever changed.
 This is the debut adult novel for Qualey, a respected YA author.
 Also included in the deal are six previously published YA novels.
 (Untreed Reads, 2013)

 THIS SMALL REAL THING: Speaking the Truth about Survivors of Sex-Trafficking, Abby Sher.
 The author of AMEN, AMEN, AMEN gives voice to survivors of sexual slavery, notably Somaly Mam, the Cambodian orphan who escaped and founded Voices for Change, a foundation dedicated to rescuing girls from the sex traffic trade and helping them to heal, as well as several others.
 This will be written for a young adult audience.
 (Barron’s/2014)